Skip to main content

 Manage

-TheView or Edit Packages dialog presents a screen and a Select capability that allows you to enter a text string in the Filter field to retrieve specific package records or use the displayed default value of asterix (*) to retrieve all package records.
+TheView or Edit Packages dialog presents a screen and a Select capability that allows you to enter a text string in the Filter field to retrieve specific package records or use the displayed default value of asterisk (*) to retrieve all package records.
 Once the text string has been entered select the Refresh button and the package information will be displayed.
 Subsequent requests will result in the new selection being displayed.

 Package Management Dialog Image

-When working with the View or edit Packages dialog, the information of an existing package can be displayed by selecting the package from the Name drop-down list.
-Once the package name has been selected, a list of versions of the package will appear in the Version drop-down list.
-If the package is deployed to production, the version that is deployed to production will be indicated on the drop-down list.
+When working with the View or edit Packages dialog, the information of an existing package can be displayed by selecting the package from the Name list.
+Once the package name has been selected, a list of versions of the package will appear in the Version list.
+If the package is deployed to production, the version that is deployed to production will be indicated on the list.
 When a version has been selected, the information is displayed in the View/edit package section of the dialog.

 If changes are made to the package information, then the Save and Cancel buttons will be enabled.